Pest animal management

 We also sell baits to ratepayers and can advise you on purchasing baits (such as meat, carrots and grain) depending on your needs.

-To possess 1080, Pindone, RHDV, or PAPP baits you must be accredited (or under the direct supervision of an accredited person) with an AQF3 Chemical accreditation or Vertebrate Pesticide Induction Training (VPIT) course accreditation.
+To acquire and use 1080, Pindone, RHDV, or PAPP baits in NSW, you must be accredited (or under the direct supervision of an accredited person) with an AQF3 Chemical Accreditation or Vertebrate Pesticide Induction Training (VPIT) course accreditation.

 Group pest control programs